ewsandor/fly-by-knight/README.md

 **REWRITE IN PROGRESS**

-Fly by Knight is an amateur chess engine currently implementing the UCI chess protocol.
+Fly by Knight is an amateur chess engine currently implementing the xboard chess protocol.
 This chess engine leverages my Farewell to King C chess library.

-Versions 0.x.x supported only the XBoard chess engine protocol.
+Versions 0.x.x supported only the xboard chess engine protocol.
-Versions 1.x.x+ is is a rewrite and is designed to support the UCI protocol.
-XBoard protocol support may be added later after UCI is stable.
+Versions 1.x.x+ is is a rewrite and is designed to support the xboard protocol.
+UCI protocol support may be added later after xboard is stable.

 ## Usage